J-PAL/AEARegistryDocs/docs/FAQs.md

 Adding someone as a collaborator to your trial allows them to do the following:
 1. Shares access which gives the other person access to edit all information in a trial
-2. Change a role from or to the Primary Investigator
+2. Enables the ability to change a persons role from or to the Primary Investigator

 To access the collaborators page and add another person's account: